- Dr Charles Daniels

 Dr Emma Allsop - MB ChB, MRCGP, DRCOG, DFFP, PG Cert Palliative Care

 I trained at the University of Manchester, and then worked in the North West for a year after qualifying, before moving down and settling in Devon in 1998.
 I am married with two young children, and live locally.
 I joined the Chilcote Surgery in January 2004, where I work part-time, three days a week, as a GP partner.
-I enjoy all aspects of family medicine, but have particular interests in palliative care, sexual health, and women’s and child health.
-I work alongside the Health Visitors at the baby and young families’ clinic each week.
-In my spare time I love running around after my two young children, mountain biking and canoeing.
+Chilcote Surgery is a Training practice and, being one of the GP Trainers, I enjoy supporting doctors through their training to be our GPs of the future.
+I enjoy all aspects of family medicine, but have particular interests in palliative care, sexual health, women's and child health.
+I love spending my spare time with my family, usually outdoors somewhere mountain biking, walking or paddle boarding.

 Dr Richard Mather - BMedSci, BMBS, MRCP(UK), MRCGP